hackerFaruk/BootcampVisualStudio/README.md

 ## secondConsoleApp

 Uses better architecture much more inline with solid principles

+now your hero cant move out of dungeon in dungeon crawler ther is no escape

 Aims of project :